SentGraph: Hierarchical Sentence Graph for Multi-hop Retrieval-Augmented Question Answering: The Proposed SentGraph Method

 In the intra-document logic modeling stage, we first employ LLMs guided by refined RST to identify core sentences carrying main facts and determine N-N logical relations between them.
 We then cluster non-core sentences and assign them to corresponding core sentences based on semantic similarity and contextual distance, before using LLMs to establish N-S subordinate relations.
 This process captures the hierarchical logical structure within each document.
 Detailed prompt templates are provided in Appendix~\ref{prompt1} and Appendix~\ref{prompt2}.

-In the cross-document semantic bridging stage, we leverage the background knowledge of LLMs to identify commonsense relations between topic entities across different documents, and establish inter-topic bridging edges $E_{tt}$ between topic nodes.
+In the cross-document semantic bridging stage, we identify relations between topic entities across different documents using LLM-guided open information extraction.
+We then establish inter-topic bridging edges $E_{tt}$ between topic nodes.
 This enables the reasoning process to integrate key evidence across documents and form cross-document reasoning chains.
 The detailed prompt template is provided in Appendix~\ref{prompt3}.